Keyboard shortcuts

 If you want to create a “computer” from scratch, you need to start by defining an abstract model for your computer.
 This abstract model is also referred to as Instruction Set Architecture (ISA) (instruction set or simply instructions).
 A CPU is an implementation of such ISA.
 A standard ISA defines its basic elements such as data types, register values, various hardware supports, I/O etc. and they all make up the lowest-level language of computing which is the Machine Language Instructions.

-Instructions are comprised of instruction code (aka operation code, in short opcode or p-code) which are directly executed by CPU.
+Instructions are comprised of instruction code (aka operation code, in short opcode or p-code) which are directly executed by the CPU.
 An opcode can either have operand(s) or no operand.
-For example, in an 8-bits machine where instructions are 8-bits an opcode load might be defined by the 4-bits 0011 following by the second 4-bits as operand with 0101 that makes up the instruction 00110101 in the Machine Language while the opcode for incrementing by 1 of the previously loaded value could be defined by 1000 with no operand.
+For example, in an 8-bit machine where instructions are 8 bits, an opcode load might be defined by the 4 bits 0011 followed by the second 4 bits as operand with 0101, making up the instruction 00110101 in Machine Language.
+The opcode for incrementing by 1 of the previously loaded value could be defined by 1000 with no operand.

 Since opcodes are like atoms of computing, they are presented in an opcode table.
-An example of that is Intel x86 opcode table.
+An example of that is the x86 opcode reference.

 Assembly Language